octobercms/docs/plugin-settings.md

         ];
     }

-> **Note:** Back-end settings pages should [set the settings context](#settings-page-context) in order to mark the corresponding settings menu item active in the System page sidebar.
+> **Note**: Back-end settings pages should [set the settings context](#settings-page-context) in order to mark the corresponding settings menu item active in the System page sidebar.
 Settings context for settings models is detected automatically.

 The following example creates a link to a settings model.
 Settings models is a part of the settings API which is described above in the [Database settings](#database-settings) section.